peter-evans/slash-command-dispatch/README.md

 Note that it's recommended to write the JSON configuration directly in the workflow rather than use a file.
 Using the `config-from-file` input will be slightly slower due to requiring the repository to be checked out with `actions/checkout` so the file can be accessed.

 Here is an example workflow.
-Take care to use the correct property names.
-The JSON property names differ from the action inputs by using underscores in place of hyphens.
+Take care to use the correct JSON property names.

 ```yml
 name: Slash Command Dispatch